How To Increase WordPress File Upload Size

 Are you having trouble uploading files to your WordPress Media Library?
 This tutorial explains how to increase your WordPress file upload size limit.

-If you don’t want to edit WordPress files yourself, ask a professional to help you.
+If you don’t want to edit WordPress files yourself, ask an experienced person to help you.

 Are you getting a message in your WordPress Media Uploader that you don’t have sufficient memory to upload certain files to your WordPress site?